-In this section we extend the models (2.3) and (2.4) to the case of several species.
+In this section we extend the model (2.3) to the case of several species.
 To this end, we first focus on the case with two species where the first one represents a food source (prey) for the second species (predator).
+The case of limited resources (2.4) can be treated similarly.